icEngineer-tech/Template-Meta-programming/readme_fibo.txt

 What about the 2nd version:
-The second one is easy and tricky, I invite you to take a look at binet formula, it will make things easy.
+The second one is easy and tricky, I invite you to take a look at 'binet formula', it will make things easy.
 Using "const" will help us at compile time.
 Moving forward, I used the compact version of if statement.
 Notice that I've used the static cast because simply, with the root square we will have a double so we have to static cast it to have the right result.

 Moving to the 3rd version:
+It's really simple to understand, it's a regular function that I've added a struct to make it available only at compile time.
+Here you have really the choice between adding the struct or not, it's up to you and what you want to achieve.